The Age-Old Question

 Meanwhile, the tenets and models of macroeconomics are much more widely debated.
 There is consensus on many aspects of the field, but the incredible complexity of macroeconomics, and the drive to include more “micro” foundations in “macro” models, means the field is more dynamic.
 This is especially true in terms of forecasting.
 Thus, macroeconomics can be a more challenging, and perhaps more intellectually stimulating, area of study.

 Should you take microeconomics or macroeconomics first?

 Taking into account all of the above, most economics students are better off studying microeconomics first, and then progressing on to macroeconomics.
 That way, the principles of economics can be learned on an individual level, before being applied to the wider society and world.
 However, some would argue the principles of economics are better understood if first seen in practice – as in, first one must understand the financial system in order to make any sense of economics as a topic.
 These people would argue it can be helpful to study macroeconomics before microeconomics.

-In the end, if you're planning on taking both it may be worth studying macroeconomics initially.
-However, if you're only planning on taking one of the two, pick whichever you find more interesting.
+In the end, if you're planning on taking both it may be worth studying microeconomics initially.
+However, if you're only planning on taking one of the two – which is a rather unusual position to be in – pick whichever you find more interesting.

 Studying in the USA: How to apply for a student visa